Philosophical skepticism: Classification

 Skepticism can be classified according to its scope.
 Local skepticism involves being skeptical about particular areas of knowledge (e.g. moral skepticism, skepticism about the external world, or skepticism about other minds), whereas radical skepticism claims that one cannot know anything—including that one cannot know about knowing anything.

 Skepticism can also be classified according to its method.
 Western philosophy has two basic approaches to skepticism.
 Cartesian skepticism—named somewhat misleadingly after René Descartes, who was not a skeptic but used some traditional skeptical arguments in his Meditations to help establish his rationalist approach to knowledge—attempts to show that any proposed knowledge claim can be doubted.
 Agrippan skepticism focuses on justification rather than the possibility of doubt.
 According to this view, none of the ways in which one might attempt to justify a claim are adequate.
 One can justify a claim based on other claims, but this leads to an infinite regress of justifications.
 One can use a dogmatic assertion, but this is not a justification.
 One can use circular reasoning, but this fails to justify the conclusion.

 Skeptical scenarios

 A skeptical scenario is a hypothetical situation which can be used in an argument for skepticism about a particular claim or class of claims.
 Usually the scenario posits the existence of a deceptive power that deceives our senses and undermines the justification of knowledge otherwise accepted as justified, and is proposed in order to call into question our ordinary claims to knowledge on the grounds that we cannot exclude the possibility of skeptical scenarios being true.
 Skeptical scenarios have received a great deal of attention in modern Western philosophy.

-The first major skeptical scenario in modern Western philosophy appears in René Descartes' Meditations on First Philosophy.
-At the end of the first Meditation Descartes writes: "I will suppose... that some evil demon of the utmost power and cunning has employed all his energies to deceive me."
+The first major skeptical scenario in modern Western philosophy appears in René Descartes's Meditations on First Philosophy.
+At the end of the first Meditation Descartes writes: "I will suppose ... that some evil demon of the utmost power and cunning has employed all his energies to deceive me."